-All stockholders are urged to have their voices heard on this important matter-please vote your shares today.
+All stockholders are urged to have their voices heard on these important matters - please vote your shares today.

-Q: Can I attend the Annual Meeting and vote my shares in person?
+Q: Can I attend the virtual Annual Meeting and vote my shares in person?

 A: Yes.
-All stockholders, including stockholders of record and stockholders who hold their shares through banks, brokers, custodians or any other record holder, are invited to attend the Annual Meeting.
-Holders of record of common stock as of the record date can vote in person at the Annual Meeting.
-If you are not a stockholder of record, you must obtain a valid proxy, executed in your favor, from the record holder of your shares, such as a bank, broker, custodian or other record holder, to be able to vote in person at the Annual Meeting.
+All stockholders, including stockholders of record and stockholders who hold their shares through banks, brokers, custodians or any other record holder, are invited to attend the virtual Annual Meeting.
+Holders of record of common stock as of the record date can vote in person at the virtual Annual Meeting by visiting www.cesonloneservices.com/wwr23_vm at least 24 hours before the Annual Meeting and preregistering by entering the control number found on your proxy card, voter instruction form, or Notice, as applicable.
+If you are not a stockholder of record, you must obtain a valid legal proxy, executed in your favor, from the record holder of your shares, such as a bank, broker, custodian or other record holder, to be able to vote in person at the virtual Annual Meeting.